tkmru/multiarch_bootstrap/README.md

-# Qcow Bootstrap
+# Multiarch Bootstrap

-Qcow Bootstrap allows to set up testing environment quickly with qemu and debian images for multiple architectures on macOS/ubuntu.
+Multiarch Bootstrap allows to set up testing environment quickly with qemu and debian images for multiple architectures on macOS/ubuntu.

 # Supported architectures